zer2/fantasy-basketball-optimizer/about/static_explanation.md

 \frac{1}{2}\left[9 + \frac{2}{\sqrt{(2N-1) \pi}} * \sum_c Z_{p,c} \right]
 $$

 It is clear that the expected number of category victories is directly proportional to the sum of the unchosen player's Z-scores.
-This tells us that under the aforementioned assumptions, the higher a player's total Z-score is, the better they are for Rotisserie
+This tells us that under the aforementioned assumptions, the higher a player's total Z-score is, the better they are.

+One common misconception is that Z-scores are only applicable to Normally distributed data.
+This is not the case; the justification for Z-scores laid out here does not require the underlying data to be Normally distributed.
+The misconception that Normality is required is probably rooted in the concept of the [standard Z-table](https://en.wikipedia.org/wiki/Standard_normal_table), which does require Normally distributed data.
+But we aren't using a Z-table anywhere so it doesn't matter in this case

 ## 3. Modifying assumptions for Head-to-Head